This description applies to sections 101 and 102.

 When two sections of this course are taught, one is for native speakers of Russian, and the other one is for students who learned Russian as a foreign language.
 The assignments are different in length and complexity, but other than that, the two sections are taught the same way.

-Read and translate a story (about half a printed page) that is assigned for every class.
+Read and translate a story that is assigned for every class.
+If the story is longer than half a printed page, translate as much as you have time for.
 You may take notes, but this is not a requirement.
 You do not have to write your translation.

 As you read the stories with a good dictionary, compile your own glossary of words and expressions that seem to be common, or difficult, or interesting, i.e. create your own personalized guide for reading Russian journalistic prose.
-Newspaper and Web style involves certain devices and vocabulary items that are not common in other written styles or in speech.
+Its style involves certain devices and vocabulary items that are not common in other written styles or in speech.

 Your notes and glossaries are entirely for your own use.
 They will not be collected or checked by the teacher.